CZW Cage of Death

 The Cage of Death is Combat Zone Wrestling's biggest show since 1999.
 It always features the Cage of Death match, a steel cage with various weapons littered in the cage.
 Electrified cage walls, cacti, tables, light tubes, glass, thumbtacks, baseball bats, barbed wire, fire and numerous other weapons and objects have been used in it.
-The first two were simple either pin and/or submit to win cage matches with weapons littered in and around the cage.
+The first two matches were focused on either pinning and/or submitting to win cage matches with weapons littered in and around the cage.
 The Cage of Death also has different formats and stipulations: singles, tag team, or gauntlet.
 Each Cage of Death features two or more wrestlers in the cage.
 For Cage of Death 5, 6, and 7, WarGames stipulations were used.